The Ant64S — Starter Edition

 • Not just an emulator box

-Code written for Ant64S is intended to scale naturally to the other Ant64 family members.
+Code written for Ant64S is designed to scale naturally to the other Ant64 family members — more layers, more memory types, higher colour precision, and more advanced audio/graphics features await on the larger models.

 Important: The Ant64 family of home computers are at early design/prototype stage, everything you see here is subject to change.